jacquemv/evenlyspacedstreamlines/README.md

 - **oriented_streamlines** (bool): if True, streamlines only follow the vector field in the direction it points to (and not the opposite direction); the outputted streamlines are then oriented according to the vector field.
 If False (default), the orientation field is defined modulo pi instead of 2pi
 - **allow_tweaking_orientation** (bool): if an orientation vector is parallel to an edge of the triangle, a small random perturbation is applied to that vector to satisfy the requirement (default: True); otherwise an exception is raised when the requirement is not satisfied
 - **singularity_mask_radius** (float): when the orientation field has a singularity (e.g. focus or node), prevent streamlines from entering a sphere of radius 'singularity_mask_radius' x 'radius' around that singularity (default: 0.1)
-- **max_length** (int): maximal number of iterations when tracing streamlines; it is needed because of nearly-periodic streamlines (default: 0, which means equal to the number of triangles)
+- **max_length** (int): maximal number of iterations when tracing streamlines; it is needed because of nearly-periodic streamlines (default: 0, which means equal to the number of triangles, but at least 256)
 - **max_angle** (float): stop streamline integration if the angle between two consecutive segments is larger than max_angle in degrees; 0 means straight line and 180 means U-turn (default: 90)
 - **avoid_u_turns** (bool): restrict high curvatures by maintaining a lateral (perpendicular) distance of at least 'radius' between a segment of the streamline and the other segments of the same streamline; this automatically sets 'max_angle' to at most 90 degrees (default: True)
 - **random_seed** (int): initialize the seed for pseudo-random number generation (default: seed based on clock)